elixir-luxembourg/data-ingestion-practical/README.md

    1. include README file for recipient in the folder
    2. create an encrypted archive
    3. generate checksums
 2. Send the data, checksums and encryption password securely.
-Remember to use secure channels intended for data transfer.
+Remember to use secure channels designed for data transfer.

 #### Windows